Quantum waste management: Utilizing residual states in quantum information processing

-{\it Discussion}.--- We have proposed a paradigm for resource aware fundamental quantum resource extraction, which paves a way for more efficient quantum information processing.
+{\it Discussion}.--- We have proposed a paradigm for resource-aware fundamental quantum resource extraction, which paves a way for more efficient quantum information processing.
 A systematic study of the concept of residual utility graphs for commonly used quantum resources, should be done in the first place.

-We have focused on showing achievable rates in both ${\bf Key}\rightarrow{\bf Prand}$ sequential protocols.
+We have focused on showing achievable rates in Gottesmann-Lo and Devetak-Winter ${\bf Key}\rightarrow{\bf Prand}$ sequential protocols.
 The next step would be to make these protocols practically useful.
-In particular, it remains an interesting open problem whether the DW protocol needs to be performed coherently in order for private randomness to be extractable from its shield.
+In particular, it remains an interesting open problem whether the DW protocol must be performed coherently for private randomness to be extractable from its shield.

 We show that the chosen distillation protocols possess useful residuals from which another resource can be extracted.
 However, it remains an open question whether optimal protocols (e.g., those for secure key distillation) also exhibit this property.
 Indeed, the key rate for the DW protocol that we obtain is equal to the distillable entanglement of the input state.
 It is, however, known that the secure key rate can exceed the entanglement distillation rate \cite{pptkey}.
-It is also important to investigate whether the DW-based sequential protocol corresponds to the so-called virtual quantum state merging protocol, as observed in \cite{YHW19}, since we also demonstrate that private randomness can be drawn from information that would otherwise be communicated publicly but is instead used as a private resource.
+It is also important to investigate whether the DW-based sequential protocol corresponds to the so-called virtual quantum state merging protocol~\cite{Horodecki2005}, as observed in \cite{YHW19}, since we also demonstrate that private randomness can be drawn from information that would otherwise be communicated publicly but is instead used as a private resource.

-Furthermore, in the spirit of Quantum Energy Initiative, it will be useful to study the same protocols from the energy consumption perspective in the light of recent results \cite{FellousAsiani2023,Raja_com,HWS+25,BGD25b}.
-It should be verified if energy spent on drawing resource from already generated quantum data (residual of some protocol) is not greater than the one spent on generating it from scratch, followed by the energy cost of deleting the residual data.
+Furthermore, in the spirit of the Quantum Energy Initiative, it will be useful to study the same protocols from an energy-consumption perspective in light of recent results \cite{FellousAsiani2023,Raja_com,HWS+25,BGD25b}.
+It should be verified whether the energy spent on drawing resources from already generated quantum data (residual of some protocol) is not greater than the energy spent on generating them from scratch.

 \textit{Note added}.--- During the final preparation of this manuscript for submission to arXiv today, we noticed that a work~\cite{ZFL+25} with a similar motivation also appeared on arXiv on the same day.